Comment (computer programming): Level of detail

 This level of detail, however, would not be appropriate in the context of production code, or other situations involving experienced developers.
 Such rudimentary descriptions are inconsistent with the guideline: "Good comments ... clarify intent."
 Further, for professional coding environments, the level of detail is ordinarily well defined to meet a specific performance requirement defined by business operations.

 Styles

-There are many stylistic alternatives available when considering how comments should appear in source code.
-For larger projects involving a team of developers, comment styles are either agreed upon before a project starts, or evolve as a matter of convention or need as a project grows.
-Usually programmers prefer styles that are consistent, non-obstructive, easy to modify, and difficult to break.

-Block comment

-The following code fragments in C demonstrate just a tiny example of how comments can vary stylistically, while still conveying the same basic information:
+As free-form text, comments can be styled in a wide variety of ways.
+Many prefer a style that is consistent, non-obstructive, easy to modify, and difficult to break.
+As some claim that a level of consistency is valuable and worthwhile, a consistent commenting style is sometimes agreed upon before a project starts or emerges as development progresses.

+The following C fragments show some of diversity in block comment style: